ArnoAnsems/CatacombGL/README.md

 # Additional notes
 * The original Catacomb 3D allowed the player to reconfigure movement and action keys, but CatacombGL ignores those settings.
 Instead, CatacombGL has its own keyboard/mouse configuration, which is shared across all four games.
 * High scores achieved in Catacomb 3D are not stored in the GOG folder, to avoid file access issues.
 Instead, CatacombGL stores the high scores in \%appdata%\CatacombGL\CONFIG.C3D.
 * To aid in navigating through narrow corridors, CatacombGL allows the player to slide along walls in Catacomb 3D.
+* The automap can be opened via a configurable key, with the default being the 'O' key.
+The automap can be visualized in four different styles, which is configurable via the Video menu.
+The "original" style is based on the Catacomb 3D debug automap.
+Pressing the Ctrl key in the original style automap will cycle it through several different view modes, just like in the original Catacomb 3D.
+Only locations that were visited by the player are shown on the automap.
+The automap can also be opened via a cheat code, which is F10+O in Catacomb 3D and Abyss, or Backspace+O in Armageddon and Apocalypse.
+When this cheat code is used, then all locations are shown immediately.

 # License
 CatacombGL is licensed under the GNU GPLv3 license.
 See gpl3.txt for details.